madajaju/edgemere/docs/edgemere/sdi/usecases/ManageResources/index.md

 List Resources and their utilization numbers.
 This is used for capacity planning.

 ![Scenario ListResources](./ListResources.png)
+#### Criteria

+* Given - IT Operations has access to list resources and their utilization numbers
+* When - a device is created with specific parameters and datacenter is created and disabled
+* Then - IT Operations has access to list resources and their utilization numbers

 #### Steps
 1. [device create --name hostlr1 --file ./templates/device.yaml](#action-device-create)